5 Top Travel Tips for New LGBT Parents

 In our first year of marriage, my wife Kendra and I tested our relationship with a six-week trip to Europe.
 Fortunately it was a great tip and the first of many more.
-Not even with the birth of our daughter Addison in 2010 has slowed down.
-Our 2-year-old has been to more than 30 U.S. states, England and France.
+Not even the birth of our daughter Addison in 2010 has slowed us down.
+Our 2YO has been to more than 30 U.S. states, England and France.

 As Addison’s non-biological mother, I formally adopted her.
 This ensures that I can make medical decisions for her in Kendra’s absence.
 And if something happens to Kendra in a place that doesn’t recognize our marriage, I won’t have to worry about losing custody of Addie.
 Had I not taken that extra step, my parental relationship with daughter could be nullified in a place that doesn’t recognize our marriage.